stefanprodan/k8s-prom-hpa/README.md

 podinfo   Deployment/podinfo   2826240 / 200Mi, 15% / 80%   2         10        2          5m
 ```

-In order to increase the CPU usage we could run a load test with hey:
+In order to increase the CPU usage we can run a load test with `rakyll/hey`:

 ```bash
 #install hey